retainful/woocommerce/readme.txt

 === Abandoned Cart Recovery Features ===

-* **Automatically send email remainders** when customers abandoned their cart
+* **Automatically send abandoned cart emails** when customers abandon their cart
 * Customers can **recover their carts** with a single click.
-A unique recovery link is sent in the email.
+A unique recovery link is sent in the abandoned cart email.
-* Schedule a sequence of emails (at timed intervals) till recovering the cart.
+* Schedule a sequence of emails (at timed intervals) till customer recovers the cart.
-* **Unlimited abandoned cart recovery email templates** and email remainders.
+* **Unlimited abandoned cart recovery email templates** and email reminders.
 * Capture all abandoned carts including the guest carts.
-* Include the cart items and summary in the emails
+* Include the cart items and summary in the emails- Customers can see abandoned cart products in the email
 * Short codes for including customer's first name, last name.
 So you can make the cart recovery email more personalised.
 * Plugin **automatically stops sending the emails once the cart is recovered**
-* Extensive reporting - See abandoned, recovered, in-progress carts.
+* Extensive reporting - See abandoned carts, recovered, in-progress carts.
 * See **real-time carts**, i.e, carts of the customers who are purchasing in your site at the very moment
 * Compare **Abandoned Order value* and the *Recovered order** values
 * Notify store administrators when a cart is recovered (So you can thank your customer for coming back)